- Common Name(s):

 Leaf: Fall Blooms: Fall, winter Nut/Fruit/Seed: Fall

-Wildlife Value: This plant is moderately resistant to damage from deer.
+Wildlife Value: Flowers are pollinated by winter-flying noctuid moths.
 Wild turkeys eat the seeds of this plant.
-White-tailed deer browse the leaves.
+White-tailed deer browse the leaves but it is moderately resistant to damage.

 Play Value: Wildlife Enhancement